Alderbranch, Texas

 Alderbranch is an unincorporated community in Anderson County, located in the U.S. state of Texas.
-According to the Handbook of Texas, only 5 people lived in the community in 2000.
+According to the Handbook of Texas, only five people lived in the community in 2000.
 It is located within the Palestine, Texas micropolitan area.

 History

 A post office was established at Alderbranch in 1863 and remained in operation until 1913.
 Its name was divided into two words, Alder Branch until it was eventually changed into one full word in the 1930s.
 B.F.
 Chambers established a sawmill in the community in the early 1880s.
 By 1884, there were water-powered sawmills, two churches, two general stores, and cotton gins in the community.
 In 1896, it had a Methodist and Baptist church, two sawmills, two cotton gins, a flour mill, and gin, and one general store.
 Only one business was reported in the community in the 1930s and a sawmill was located less than a mile east.
 Several scattered dwellings were in the community in 1982 and was listed on highway maps in 1985.
 In 1884, 40 people inhabited the community.
-It reached its population zenith of 60 around 1890, but it decreased to 30 in 1896.
-In the 1930s, 25 people lived in Alderbranch, and by 2000, only 5 people lived there.
+It reached its population zenith of 60 circa 1890, but it decreased to 30 as of 1896.
+In the 1930s, 25 people lived in Alderbranch, and by 2000, only five people lived there.